Itzhep/Wallet-Balance/README.md

 ![TRON Logo](tron-trx-logo.png)

-This script allows you to check the balance of a TRON (TRX) wallet using the TRONScan API.
+This script allows you to check the balance of a TRON  wallet using the TRONScan API.

 ## Getting Started